 Fundamentals of trigonometry and geometry as used in a variety of technical settings.
 Topics include the use of plane and solid geometry to solve areas and volumes encountered in industry.
+Lecture Hrs.=3, Lab Hrs.=0

-Clinical - Licensed Vocational Nurse (LVN) Training
+Clinical-Licensed Vocational Nurse (LVN) Training

 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
-Lecture Hrs = 0, Lab Hrs = 0, External Lab = 6, Insurance Fee
+Lecture Hrs.=0, Lab Hrs.=0, External Hrs.=6,

-Pre/Corequisite: BIOL 2404, (B or Better) Corequisite: VNSG 1226, VNSG 1304, VNSG 1423, VNSG 1429
+Pre/Corequisite: BIOL 2404, (B or better)

+/NSG 1429